kurkurzz/popcat-clicker/README.md

 # popcat-clicker

-Click that popcat with no effort.
+Click that popcat with no effort using python and selenium.

+Note that the api limit is only 800 clicks per 30 seconds.
+So the script will pause on every 799 clicks

 ### How to run